Writing as an expert in your field is only partly about who you are and what you know.

 - What do I want them to do with this?

-Like that smorgasbord of pick ‘n’ mix, you’re more likely to engage your reader if you effectively communicate what’s in it for them.
+Like my smorgasbord of yesteryear’s pick ‘n’ mix, you’re more likely to engage your ideal reader if you effectively communicate what’s in it for them.